xyven1/neovim-config/README.md

 4. Restart nvim, and everything should work

 # External Dependencies
 - rust-analyzer (use scripts/rust-analyzer.sh)
 - fzf >24 (manual install or Ubuntu release Impish)
-- sumneko/lua-language-server   (use scripts/lua.sh)
+- sumneko/lua-language-server (put files in .local and place symlink in .local/bin)
-- python3-venv
+- python3-venv (for coq_nvim)